robert/robert.github.com/_posts/2019-12-01-pfab3-analyze-commute.md

 <img src="/images/pfab3-graph.jpg" />

 Instant full marks for imagination and execution, and the code is solid too.
-This week we'll talk about the elements of the program that I particularly like, and next week we'll see what I think Michael could improve.

-Before reading on, [take a quick look at the program on GitHub][commute-times].
+Before reading on, [take a quick look at the code on GitHub][commute-times].
 It's written in Python, but uses very few Python-specific constructs and so should be quite understandable even if you haven't used Python before.

+Over the coming weeks we'll look at how it could be made even better, but I'd like to start by talking about the aspects of the program that I particularly like.

-## 1. Breaking up code into components
+## 1. The program is broken up into discrete components

 The first thing I like about Michael's code is the way it is structured.
 We [talk][pfab1] [a lot in PFAB][pfab2] about splitting code up into components that don't care about each other's internal logic, and this program is already very tidily chopped up.